-As the examples in the preceding subsection illustrate, FCA methods can induce quite substantial inflation of supply and demand (and even, in some cases, negative inflation, or deflation).
-This, in turn, can lead to artificially lower or higher estimates of accessibility, as the case may be.
+As the examples in the preceding subsection illustrate, FCA methods can induce quite substantial inflation (or deflation) of demand and level of service.
+This, in turn, can affect the estimates of accessibility in potentially complex ways.
+The results, furthermore lack a clear interpretation.
 In this section, we propose a simple and intuitive adjustment to avoid the inflation artifacts inherent in current implementations of FCA methods.

 Refer again to Fig .
-Demand inflation occurs because the underlying assumption is that all the population within a catchment area will be serviced by its corresponding service location.
-More realistically, only a fraction of that population will demand service at any given location if other service points are within reach (i.e., inside its “floated” catchment area).
+Demand inflation occurs because of the overlap in catchment areas - with the underlying assumption that a service location services the population within its catchment area.
+More realistically, only a fraction of that population will demand service at the location if other service points are within reach (i.e., inside its “floated” catchment area).

-For instance, assuming (as the binary impedance function does), that individuals at location 1 are indifferent between clinics a, b, and c, then it is reasonable to think that the population will sort itself proportionally to the clinics - in this example, this means that each third of the population will attend one of three different clinics (importantly, this assumes that the service points offer undifferentiated services).
+For instance, assuming (as the binary impedance function does), that individuals at Population Center 1 are indifferent between Clinics 1 and 2, then it is reasonable to think that the population will sort itself proportionally to these two clinics - in this example, this means that half of the population will attend one of two different clinics (importantly, this assumes that the services on offer are undifferentiated; one would not generally consider cancer screening and hair removal clinics competitors).
 This suggests the following adjustment to the way the level of demand is calculated.
 Given an impedance function, a set of adjusted weights, say Wiji*, are precalculated by dividing the original impedance weights by the sum of the weights for population center i over all service points j:

 Wiji=WijjWij